VincentRPS/SynCord/docs/bot_tutorial/building_block_commands.md

 ## Basic commands

-Creating commands in Disco is really easy because of the [Plugins](https://b1naryth1ef.github.io/disco/bot_tutorial/building_block_plugins.html) that are a core fundamental of Disco.
+Creating commands in Disco is really easy because of the [Plugins](https://b1naryth1ef.github.io/disco/bot_tutorial/building_block_plugins.html) that are a core fundamental of syncord.
 For more info on them, read back in the [Plugins](https://b1naryth1ef.github.io/disco/bot_tutorial/building_block_plugins.html) section of this tutorial.
 Creating a basic command is done as follows:
 First, create a Plugin class:
 ```py
 class myPlugin(Plugin):